-Starting in the Spring 2015 semester, D'Youville College is formally instituting a college-wide recycling policy attempting to reduce waste and promote a clean, sustainable and environmentally conscious campus.
+Starting in the Spring 2015 semester, D'Youville is formally instituting an institution-wide recycling policy attempting to reduce waste and promote a clean, sustainable and environmentally conscious campus.

 As we roll out this program, we have met with constituents from varying groups across campus, including academic departments, student leadership and administrative groups to garner key input and program buy-in.
 With this valuable input, we have developed this initial communication and program.
 But, in the spirit of a learning organization, we will continue to review the program and look for your key feedback and insights as we go forward.
 Active engagement and participation is the key to this program and it starts with each of you.

 When Will Recyclables be Picked Up?